Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Can I Do Calisthenics at Home?

-Yes, you CAN do calisthenics at home.
-You can build your own home gym and include essential equipment that suits your budget and workout plans to get the best results.
+Yes, you can do calisthenics at home.
+You can build your own home gym and include essential equipment that suits your budget and workout routine for the best results.

 What Is the Best Calisthenics Equipment?

-To level up your game, you may want to get the essentials such as calisthenics bars, resistance bands, jump rope, or gymnastic rings, weighted vests, an ab wheel for more serious engagement.
+To level up your game, you may want to get the essentials, such as pull-up bars, calisthenics bars, resistance bands, jump rope, gymnastic rings, weighted vests, and an ab wheel for more serious engagement.

 Was this article helpful?